 ‘Think Critically’ is a self-reflective book that advances the concept of critical thinking as the best way to solve problems and making decisions.
 It guides the reader on how to apply reasoned judgment based on experience, evidence and careful analysis when deciding what to believe or what to do.

-Chapter 5 Review: Analyze Arguments and Diagram Decisions
+Critical Thinking: Analyze Arguments and Diagram Decisions

 The chapter describes a reasonable argument as one that comprises of a claim and a reason that supports the claim.
 To arrive at a conclusion regarding the argument, the listener needs to have a better understanding.
 It involves mapping a line of reasoning and implied ideas, contextualizing situations and interpreting the use of sarcasm, irony and humor.